silshack/spring2014/_posts/2014-02-11-brittanydatastructures.md

 def stringManipulation(file):

+'''
-'''Tokenizes a set of text into each word, removing punctuation and making lowercase.
-Returns an array with all instances of words'''
+Tokenizes a set of text into each word, removing punctuation and making lowercase.
+Returns an array with all instances of words
+'''

     file = open(file)
     modifiedWords = []
     for line in file.readlines():